HACC2024/Freshy/README.md

 # iOS
 Note: A MacOS computer WITH Xcode INSTALLED is needed to run on iOS
-1. Open Xcode and Your Project
+1. Download the build.zip in the releases tab and open it in Xcode.
     Double Click on the .xcodeproj

 2. Select a Target Device